All Aboard the 11X bus Brighton

 The 11X also stops off at Middle Farm, where you can enjoy local produce shopping, cider tasting, cow milking, plant buying, a butcher, a deli, tea rooms, a gift shop and an open farm.
 Middle Farm promotes ethical British farming, and fun can be found for all ages here all year round.

-The mysterious figure of The South Downs, The Long Man of Willmington, is a landmark dating back to 1766.
-There are plenty of walks around the area, including a circular route taking you past The Sussex Ox pub; visit for a gastro pub style menu, local craft beers and the best beer garden in Sussex.
+The mysterious figure of The South Downs, The Long Man of Willmington, is a landmark dating back to the 1700s.
+There are plenty of walks around the area, including a circular route taking you past The Sussex Ox pub; visit for a gastropub menu, local craft beers and the best beer garden in Sussex.
 If you get a chance, head a little further inland to Alfriston and check out renowned Badgers Tea Rooms, set in a 500-year-old village bakery, for the quaintest spot for afternoon tea on the map.